Edgar-Donk/tkinter.ttk.style/README.md

 obvious differences between the scripting language tcl and tkinter but we can recognise some commands such as map and configure, we can also spot the element and state names.
 A new part of the mix is when we look at the OS specific themes such as aqua or vista which have variables that are system dependant.
 Even so we should be able to recognise how some of our scripts will respond.
-It would seem that the common themes allow us to modify all the components and elements are able to give the widest possible support to any style alterations we wish to make.
-By contrast it will be found that if one of the OS dependant themes would require not so straightforward an approach.
-On the other hand the OS specific themes look uptodate and ready to use as is.
+It would seem that the common themes allow us to modify all the components and elements and are able to give the widest possible support to any style alterations we wish to make.
+By contrast it will be found that if one tried to modify one of the OS dependant themes we would require not so straightforward an approach.
+On the other hand the OS specific themes look up-to-date and ready to use as is.

 So far we have seen that the ttk themes achieve uniformity across all widgets, by using common changes on dynamic states, also by using the same element name within a widget or from widget to widget.
 A third aid to uniformity is by using using descriptive colour